01Cramer/distributed-arp-scan/README.md

 A Makefile is provided to compile both source files:

-Use the command make arpscan to compile the central server.
+Use the command <mark>make arpscan</mark> to compile the central server.

 Use the command make node to compile the node (requires prior installation of the libnet and libpcap libraries).